 - I need to manage a group of leads I’m working on

 - Our regional manager wants to see contacts by postcode

-… of course there are many reasons you may wish to sub-divide your pool of contacts, they all depend on your business operations and what you’re trying to achieve.
-It’s good to work in a process-orientated way though, rather than just jumping straight into the technology.
+Of course, you may wish to subdivide your pool of contacts for many reasons.
+They all depend on your business operations and what you’re trying to achieve.
+It’s good to work in a process-orientated way rather than just jumping straight into the technology.

-So once you have a ‘group’ sketched out, here’s how you go about segmenting those contacts in Jetpack CRM:
+Once you have a group sketched out, here’s how you go about segmenting those contacts in Jetpack CRM: